openresty/headers-more-nginx-module/README.markdown

 If the `-r` option is specified, then the headers will be replaced to the new values *only if* they already exist.

-If the `-a` options is specified, then the headers will be added to the new values *only if* they do not exist.
+If the `-a` options is specified, then the headers will be added *only if* they do not exist.

 [Back to TOC](#table-of-contents)